Geaht/DER/README.md

 * Part III - Detection of suspicious cross-correlations
 Calculation of all cross-correlations is performed by `der_cal_spike_cross_corr_mat.m`.
-Spike events in suspicious central bins of the corss-correlograms are identified by `der_detect_cross_corr_spikes.m`.
+Spike events in suspicious central bins of the cross-correlograms are identified by `der_detect_cross_corr_spikes.m`.

 ### Data structures

 Within this pipeline the data structure needed for detection is created by `der_get_spikeInfos.m`.
 This script generates a MATLAB table containing all required information on the recorded spike events.
-These information include the timestamp and the waveform of the spike event (64 data points).
+These structure includes the timestamp and the waveform of the spike event (64 data points).
-Additionally, information on the recroded clusters (clusrter ID, unit class, channel number, detection threshold, wire bundle ID, anatomical region) as well as a detection label is stored.
+Additionally, information on the recorded clusters (cluster ID, unit class, channel number, detection threshold, wire bundle ID, anatomical region) as well as a detection label is stored.

 The DER alogorithm is currently compatible with the output structures of *Combinato Spike Sorting* and *Wave_clus*.
 In order to apply the algorithm to other spike sorting algorithms you can easily adjust `der_get_spikeInfos.m`